2010 FIVB Women's Volleyball World Championship qualification (CSV)

-The CSV qualification for the 2010 FIVB Volleyball Women's World Championship saw member nations compete for two places at the finals in Japan.
+The CSV qualification for the 2010 FIVB Women's Volleyball World Championship saw member nations compete for two places at the finals in Japan.

 Draw

 8 of the 12 CSV national teams entered qualification.
 The teams were distributed according to their position in the FIVB Senior Women's Rankings as of 5 January 2008 using the serpentine system for their distribution.
 (Rankings shown in brackets) Teams ranked 1–2 did not compete in the second round, and automatically qualified for the third round.